 Challenges of identifying PEPs

 Various authoritative bodies who have outlined regulations and guidelines regarding PEPs provide different definitions that constitute a PEP.

 For instance, the FATF and UNCAC consider both immediate and extended family members of a PEP to be PEPs as well.
 However, the Wolfsberg Group, an international entity of numerous financial institutions, only considers first-degree family members, such as spouses, parents, children, and siblings, to be PEPs.
-These inconsistencies cause complications when it comes to identifying who exactly is a PEP.
+These inconsistencies can cause complications when it comes to identifying who exactly is considered to be politically exposed.

-Additionally, while the FATF has set out over 40 recommendations for countries to adopt in their policies on PEPs, countries differ in their level of compliance with these recommendations.
-24% of countries haven´t satisfactorily implemented the FATF’s 40 Recommendations according to the last 2022 report.
-These results are a significant improvement from 64% of non-compliant or partially compliant jurisdictions in 2012, demonstrating the positive impact of the FATF Mutual Evaluation and Follow-up processes.
+Additionally, while the FATF has set out over 40 recommendations for countries to adopt in their policies, countries differ widely in their level of compliance with these recommendations.
+Twenty-four percent of countries have not satisfactorily implemented these recommendations according to a report from 2022.

 PEP regulations in the European Union are broadly similar and required for all the various types of PEPs.
-The same goes for North America, though; while Canada and Mexico require foreign, domestic, and international PEP screening as part of their AML/CFT frameworks, the United States diverges by not requiring domestic PEP screening.
+While Canada and Mexico require foreign, domestic, and international PEP screening as part of their AML/CFT frameworks, the United States diverges by not requiring domestic PEP screening.

 Other countries and regions, such as Latin America or Asia, vary notably in their requirements, especially when it comes to domestic PEPs.
 These differences in regulations between countries create further inconsistencies when it comes to identifying PEPs and require a thorough understanding of each national legislation.

 Intelligo’s AI-powered background intelligence platform provides reliable coverage on PEPs, allowing you to make informed decisions and mitigate potential risks.